First Amendment to the United States Constitution: Freedom of the press

 State governments retain the right to tax newspapers, just as they may tax other commercial products.
-Generally, however, taxes that focus exclusively on newspapers have been found unconstitutional.
-In Grosjean v.
+Generally, however, taxes that focus exclusively on newspapers have been found unconstitutional, such as n Grosjean v.
 American Press Co.
-(1936), the Court invalidated a state tax on newspaper advertising revenues, holding that the role of the press in creating "informed public opinion" was vital.
-Similarly, some taxes that give preferential treatment to the press have been struck down.
-In Arkansas Writers' Project v.
-Ragland (1987), for instance, the Court invalidated an Arkansas law exempting "religious, professional, trade and sports journals" from taxation since the law amounted to the regulation of newspaper content.
+(1936).
 In Leathers v.
 Medlock (1991), the Supreme Court found that states may treat different types of the media differently, such as by taxing cable television, but not newspapers.
 The Court found that "differential taxation of speakers, even members of the press, does not implicate the First Amendment unless the tax is directed at, or presents the danger of suppressing, particular ideas."